syncopika/piano_roll_browser/README.md

 My implementation does not use the canvas element like some other piano roll implementations and instead relies on just DOM manipulation of a grid to manipulate notes.
 The objective of my piano roll, at least conceptually, is fairly straightforward.
-The goal is to arrange a number of notes with varying lengths and pitches with the help of a grid, put these notes in an array, and then feed them to OscillatorNodes so that a musical phrase can be played back.
+The goal is to arrange a number of notes with varying lengths and pitches with the help of a grid, put these notes in an array and then create OscillatorNodes for each note so that a musical phrase can be played back.

 ### demos:
 Intrada - Johann Pezel (1639 - 1694).
 One of my favorite brass quintet pieces!

 Sand Canyon (Kirby's Dream Land 3) - Jun Ishikawa

-3_4_time_example - my own composition
+3_4 time demo - my own composition